woocommerce/woocommerce/tests/e2e-tests/README.md

 ### Prep work for running tests

+- `cd` to the WooCommerce plugin folder

-- Checkout the branch to test and stay on this branch.
+- `git checkout master` or checkout the branch where you need to run tests

 - Run `npm install`